alexandrehpiva/exec-latest/README.md

 # What for?
-It can be used in onChange handlers (form inputs) that have a high processing cost. execLatest will wait for the user to finish typing before execute the handler function.
-And lots of real applications!
+It can be used in onChange handlers (form inputs) that have a high processing cost. execLatest will wait for the user to finish typing before executing the handler/callback function.

+And many other real applications!

 # Installation